fastify/fastify-oauth2/README.md

 `fastify.oauth2CustomOauth2.oauth2` and `fastify.customOauth2.oauth2`

-In this manner we are able to register multiple OAuth providers and each OAuth providers `simple-oauth2` instance will live in it's own **namespace**.
+In this manner, we can register multiple OAuth providers and each OAuth providers `simple-oauth2` instance will live in its own **namespace**.

 E.g.